Zeioth/power-rules-daemon/README.md

 if no rules are currently triggered, `default_profile` will be the one used.

 ## More info
-- This program requires GNU linux.
+- This program requires GNU Linux.

 ## TODOS
 - The program works, but we still have to make it installable through cargo.